sennetconsortium/documentation/docs/libraries/clt/index.md

 ---
 # SenNet Command-Line Transfer

-The SenNet Command-Line Transfer (CLT) tool streamlines the download of individual files and directories from multiple datasets and uploads.
+The [SenNet Command-Line Transfer (CLT)](https://pypi.org/project/atlas-consortia-clt/) tool streamlines the download of individual files and directories from multiple datasets and uploads.
 Files and directories are specified in a manifest file and given to the CLT.

 ## Installation

 The CLT uses the [Globus Connect Personal](https://www.globus.org/globus-connect-personal) (GCP) application to download the specified files and directories to your computer.
 GCP and the CLT require a SenNet account.
-This account is the same account used to log in to the SenNet Portal.
-Windows users should follow [additional instructions](gcp-windows) while settings up GCP.
+This account is the same account used to log in to the SenNet Data Sharing Portal.
+Windows users should follow [additional instructions](gcp-windows) to correctly setup GCP.

 The CLT requires Python 3.6 or above.
 The CLT can be installed through PyPI using the following command:

 ```
-pip install sennet-clt
+pip install atlas-consortia-clt
 ```

 ## Manifest File